nwrenger/schiller-db/README.md

 - [x] More specific search
 - [x] Network test (after we are finished with the UI)
 - [x] Using it in the project week -> worked really well
-- [x] Changes due to customer feedback -> Workless into workless
+- [x] Changes due to customer feedback -> absence into workless